Ford Mondeo (first generation): Sales

 In Europe, the Mondeo was instantly declared a class leader.
 It was elected Car of the Year in 1994, ahead of PSA's new Xantia model.
 The facelifted Mondeo was initially popular, being Britain's third-best selling new car in 1996 through to 1998.
 However, in 1999 it dipped into sixth place and had been outsold by its biggest rival, the Vauxhall Vectra.

-However, the Contour/Mondeo struggled to compete in North America and Australia.
-In the United States and Canada, the Contour suffered from market incompatibility with the preceding Ford Tempo, which by the end of its production run was an outdated design from the mid-1980s which sold primarily on its low price to lower-end customers and fleets.
-In contrast, the Contour was significantly more expensive as Ford hoped to sell it on its redeeming qualities, instead; a base model Contour was several hundred dollars more expensive than a loaded Tempo LX, pricing it out of the market for prospective and returning Tempo customers.
-Customers in the Contour's price range were instead drawn to the Taurus which was larger and offered better value for money; large factory incentives on the outgoing Taurus throughout 1995 in anticipation of a completely redesigned model due to launch later that year helped the Taurus cut into the Contour's initial market.
-The Ford Focus then replaced the Contour after 2000.
+In North America and Australia, the Contour/Mondeo wasn't as successful.
+In the United States and Canada, the Contour suffered from market incompatibility with the preceding Ford Tempo, which by the end of its production run was an outdated design from the early 1980s which was sold primarily to lower-end customers and fleets on account of its low price.
+In contrast, the Contour was significantly more expensive as Ford hoped to sell it on its redeeming qualities; a base model 1995 Contour cost $13,310, which was over $2,000 more expensive than a base model 1994 Tempo, and several hundred dollars more expensive than a fully optioned 1994 Tempo LX, which priced it out of the market for returning Tempo customers.

+Customers in the Contour's price range were instead drawn to the Taurus which was larger and offered better value for money, or to the Escort which was less expensive.
+Large factory incentives on the outgoing Taurus throughout 1995 in anticipation of a completely redesigned model due to launch later that year helped the Taurus cut into the Contour's initial market.

-Anticipating this, Ford moved the Taurus upmarket with the release of the redesigned 1996 model, but poor customer reception to the new model's design and high price forced Ford to heavily discount it and continuously reduce its base price through its life, reviving the in-showroom competition between the two models.
+Anticipating this, Ford moved the Taurus upmarket with the release of the redesigned 1996 model, but poor customer reception to the new model's design and higher price forced Ford to heavily discount it and continuously reduce its base price through its life, reviving the in-showroom competition between the two models.
 Additionally, the Contour was hurt by strong competition in the medium segment by the other American automakers.
-The similarly priced Chrysler Cirrus, which was concurrently launched by the Chrysler Corporation for the 1995 model year, matched the Contour in design, performance and driving dynamics, but had more features and a larger interior.
-The 1996 launch of the lower-priced Chevrolet Malibu by General Motors further cut into Contour sales.
-The Mondeo faced similar issues in Australia, as it was hampered by stiff competition from Japanese competitors in an already limited medium-sized market while its high price drove prospective customers to the larger and better equipped Ford Falcon.
-Heavy fleet sales of the Taurus and Falcon, which led to a large volume of low-mileage, low-priced one- and two-year-old examples saturating the used vehicle market was also a factor in making the Contour/Mondeo a tough sell to respective American and Australian consumers.
+The similarly priced Chrysler Cirrus, which was launched for the 1995 model year, matched the Contour in design, performance and driving dynamics, but had more features and a larger interior.
+The 1996 launch of the lower-priced Chevrolet Malibu also cut into Contour sales.